How to Setup a Git Server

 The entire public key text should be on a single line.

-We’re assuming that Git package is already installed on your local machine.
+We are assuming that the Git package is already installed on your local machine.
 If not, install it in the same way as explained in the previous sections.

 If you have an existing unversioned project, navigate to the project directory.
 If you are starting from scratch, create the project directory, and navigate to it: